Competitive Start Fund for Female Entrepreneurs

 - Must not have received equity funding of more than €100K prior to the competition closing date.
-Equity includes Ordinary shares, Convertible Preference Shares, Convertible Loan Notes and Directors Loans.
+Equity includes Ordinary Shares, Convertible Preference Shares, Convertible Loan Notes and Directors' Loans.
 Sweat equity does not apply;

-- Must be capable of creating 10 jobs in Ireland and realising sales of €1m within 3 years.
+- Must be capable of growing to 10 jobs in Ireland and realising sales of €1m within 3 years.
 [If a company is required to have FDA or CE approval, these targets must be achievable within three years of approval to sell];

 - Applicants must be eligible to live and work in Ireland.
 If their current visa status does not allow them to run a business in Ireland they must regularise their visa situation before receiving an investment.
 (Enterprise Ireland has a help-desk to advise non EU applicants on the relevant rules).

 *starting up defined as the relevant competition closing date.

 - If an application is successful and is currently in receipt of an Enterprise Ireland Feasibility Grant, the full amount of the Feasibility grant must be drawn down before the Competitive Start Fund investment can be made or, alternatively, the company/individual must forego the balance of the Feasibility Grant prior to starting the CSF.

 - If the applicant is successful and currently in receipt of a New Frontiers scholarship, or a Priming Grant from the Local Enterprise Office, the application will not receive Competitive Start investment until they have completed drawdown of the New Frontiers scholarship/priming grant or declined further payments.